 White Coat Ceremony

 After years of basic science classes, research, and shadowing experiences, the dream of becoming a physician is made tangible at the White Coat Ceremony.
-Each year on the first day of orientation, entering medical students are honored with their first white coat.
+Each year during orientation, entering medical students are honored with their first white coat.
 The ceremony is an exciting time that commences the student’s journey towards becoming a physician.

 The culture of the UConn School of Medicine is put on full display at this ceremony.
 We believe that the person to your right will be your family practitioner, and the person to your left will be your surgeon.
 This culture of collegiality holds true throughout the four years of medical school, allowing for students to get the most out of their medical school education both personally and professionally.